|

 Friends had abandoned the holding of services and thus Friends had a great

 opportunity to minister to the spiritual needs of the general community.
+KATHERINE NORTON One of the

 most remarkable of the early Quaker ministers to visit Lurgan was Katharine